 Bees may detect dead larvae under cell caps, chew holes in cappings and remove mummies.
 A hive with good hygiene habits usually removes mummies within 10 days.
 Mummies are dropped to the hive floor and later, outside the entrance.

 Spores are highly infectious and are carried in contaminated pollen by infected foraging bees with spores left at floral and water sites, by queens, drifting bees, and drones.
 Shifting bees on trucks with an open entrance causes drift and hence spreads disease.
 Spores remain viable for up to 15 years or more in equipment and soil.
 Use of contaminated sites and old equipment could lead to infections.
 Interchange of equipment by the beekeepers also spreads the disease.

 A change in brood-nest temperature can trigger chalkbrood disease.
 When nurse bee numbers become insufficient to cope with weather extremes (cold clustering and heat fanning), the brood may be left unattended.
-Usually the first larvae affected are those around the edges of the brood where the brood temperature may be higher or lower.
-Stress of any kind can cause the signs of the disease to become apparent.
+Usually, the first larvae affected are those around the edges of the brood where the brood temperature may be higher or lower.
+A stress of any kind can cause the signs of the disease to become apparent.
 Common causes of stress are:

 - high and low temperatures

 - moving hives.